 \textbf{Action Parsing and Execution.} During inference, the model operates with the embodied navigation-specific prompt as illustrated in Fig. \ref{fig:prompt}, and directly generates textual navigation actions.
 Once the model outputs a textual action command (e.g., “The next action is move forward 15 units”), we apply a regular-expression parser to extract the action type and its numeric argument.
 The parsed action is then decomposed into low-level motion primitives (e.g., multiple fixed-step forward movements).
+A schematic illustration of the overall parsing procedure is shown in Fig.~\ref{fig:action_parse}, with additional details provided in Appendix~\ref{app:action_parser}.
 These primitives are executed in an open-loop manner until all of them are completed, after which the agent receives the next visual observation from the environment, updates its trajectory history, and predicts the subsequent action.
 We quantitatively evaluated the reliability of this parsing module across simulated benchmarks, where it achieved a 100\% success rate in extracting valid actions.
 This design follows a robust and established paradigm in vision-language navigation research, with prior works such as NaVid \cite{zhang2024navid} and NaVid-4D \cite{Navid-4D} reporting equally reliable performance using the same approach in both simulation and real-world deployment.